 On July 1, 1863, the quiet town of Gettysburg, Pennsylvania, became hell.

-For three days, union and confederate soldiers battled across 6,000 acres of farmland, leaving blankets of corpses in their wake.
+Union and confederate soldiers battled across 6,000 acres of farmland for three days, leaving blankets of corpses in their wake.
 By the time the muskets fell silent on July 3, the battle had amassed 50,000 casualties.
 The dead outnumbered citizens 12:1.

 It was the bloodiest battle of the American Civil War, and — for some — it never ended.
 Restless spirits have haunted the town and surrounding fields for the last 150 years.